 Tuesday, March 30, 2010

 I had the honor of telling my mother's immigration story to my daughter's 6th grade class.
-As I was talking, it struck me that we don't have her remarkable life archived anywhere so I dedicate this blog to her.
-I'll continue sharing life's her journey over time.
+As I was talking, it struck me that we don't have her remarkable life written down, so I am dedicating this blog to her.

-My mother, Yolande Mangones, was born in Au Cayes, Haiti in 1943 to a colonel in the army.
-Although she lived in his big house with extended relatives, she was cared for by a nanny, but they had plenty of food and domestic help.
-Her father could afford a good education so Mom was educated as a nurse, as were a lot middle-class women at that time.
+My mother, Yolande Mangones, was born in Au Cayes, Haiti in 1943 to a colonel in the army named Corneille Mangones.
+Yolande's mother, Anaria Beacejour, was a Cuban-African who migrated to Haiti as a child with her parents.
+Corneille and Anaria were never married, nor did they ever live together.
+Anaira had nine pregnancies, with four children that survived passed childbirth.
+Yolande, along with her sister Solange, were raised in their father's house and cared for by their nanny, stepmother, along with various maids, cooks, maintence workers, and drivers.
+Corneille could afford higher education, so Mom was trained as a Registered Nurse, as were many educated Haitian women at that time.
 While in nursing school, she met my dad Jean Guichon.
 They married after graduation.
-Shortly after, they had their first child, a son named Ronald Jude.
+Shortly after, they had their first child, my brother, Ronald Jude.

-Life would be better in North America where she would have a voice to speak out and help to organize a more democratic system at home.
+Life would be better in the United States where she would have a voice to speak out and help to organize a more democratic system at home.

-Yolande was the first in our clan and among her friends to secure a working Visa to the US.
-Having left her husband and two-year-old son in Haiti, she arrived in Chicago in the summer of 1968, jumping from one political boiling pot right into another.
-Yolande landed on Chicago's South Side, during the heat of the civil rights' race riots, the Democratic National Convention brawl, and shortly after the assassination of Dr. Martin Luther King, Jr. and Bobby Kennedy.
-Welcome to America!
+Yolande was the first in our family and to secure a work authorization for the U.S. Having left her husband and two-year-old son in Haiti, she arrived in Chicago in the summer of 1968 - jumping from one political boiling pot into another.
+Yolande settled on Chicago's South Side, moving in with friends during the heat of the civil rights movement, the Democratic National Convention brawl in Chicago, and shortly after the assassination of both Dr. Martin Luther King, Jr. and Bobby Kennedy.
+Welcome to United States of America!